clojure/test.generative/README.md

 To generate test data, see the fns in the generators namespace.
 Note that these functions shadow a bunch of clojure.core names.

-You can run clojure.test and clojure.test.generative tests together from the c.t.g. runner:

-    (require '[clojure.test.generative.runner :as runner])
-    (runner/-main "src/test/clojure" "src/examples/clojure")

-Assertion support is currently minimal.
-There is an `is` macro, similar to clojure.test's, that provides rudimentaty contextual reporting.
-You can also use plain assertions, or clojure.test validation forms such as `is` and `are`, or any other forms that throw exception on failure.
-No contextual reporting for these yet.

 You can configure the runner with Java system properties:

 <table>